siberianfox/tinygwiki/TinyG-Github-Notes.md

 ### Merging
 This is a bit tricky but not hard.
 Just need to use a nice GUI merge tool if there are conflicts.

-If you have not already set up a graphical merge too run this:
+If you have not already set up a graphical merge tool run this:
 <pre>
 git config merge.tool   (response is silent as you have no merge tool) git config --global merge.tool opendiff git config merge.tool   (response should now say opendiff) opendiff                (run the command just to see of you have it.
 Response is "too few arguments...)
 </pre>

 Now do the pull and get one or more conflicts.
 Git status will show Unmerged Paths.
-SOmething like:
+Something like:
 <pre>
 # Unmerged paths:
 #   (use "git add <file>..." to mark resolution)